Generic Name: tetrahydrozoline ophthalmic (TE tra hye DROZ oh leen off THAL mik)

 It is not likely that other drugs you take orally or inject will have an effect on tetrahydrozoline used in the eyes.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

-More Geneyes resources
+More about Geneyes (tetrahydrozoline ophthalmic)

 Where can I get more information?